samosbor/thesamosborne/content/posts/first-dev-job.md

 I would have never hired myself.
 Bless the people who threw me a bone and let me learn to be a programmer at their expense.

 After sophomore year of my CS program, I was looking around for a job that would put my years (two is still plural) of programming "experience" to work.
 I thought that by going to school and half paying attention in my classes that counted as experience.
 I was wrong.
-The first two years of college did not at prepare me to work on a real dev team as I would soon find out.
+The first two years of college did not at all prepare me to work on a real dev team as I would soon find out.

 Luckily, I had a friend, Kaden, who I had previously worked with in tech support, who now worked at a small-ish software company.
 He was willing to refer me to his company as an intern and I got called in for an interview a couple days later.
 I had failed a couple of development interviews previously but with a little bit of pre-coaching from Kaden I was able to pass the online screener and the in-person interview.